vavrajan/MBC_GLMMs/README.md

 Run "tutorial_0....R" in "Rfun" directory to know how to use the method.
 But first you may need to compile the C function using "compile_....R" functions.

-Warning: Tutorial 06 demonstrates the use of Adaptive Gaussian Quadratures for approsimation of intergrals.
-However, there still remain issues regarding convergence of the Newton-Raphson method, which may lead to invalid results.
-We are currenly working on the solution.